 Biometric recognition is taking an increasingly prominent position as a solution for today's ever-increasing requirement for total security.
-The Security Management Software uses the latest technologies to enable fingerprint and hand geometry to be used as part of access-control transactions.
+The Symmetry software uses the latest technologies to enable fingerprint and hand geometry to be used as part of access-control transactions.